If your vehicle breaks down, think first of all other road users and:

 - walk to an emergency telephone on your side of the carriageway (follow the arrows on the posts at the back of the hard shoulder) – the telephone is free of charge and connects directly to the police, use these in preference to a mobile phone (see rule 283) and always face the traffic when you speak on the phone

-- give full details to the police; also inform them if you are a vulnerable motorist such as disabled, older or travelling alone
+- give full details to the police; also inform them if you are a vulnerable motorist such as a person with disabilities, older or travelling alone

 - return and wait near your vehicle (well away from the carriageway and hard shoulder)